influencer affiliation master agreement terms

 Article V – Disclaimer and Limitations

 5.1 Third-Party Compliance.
-Agency makes no representation, warranty, or covenant of any kind, type, or nature concerning either Party’s or an Advertiser’s compliance with contracts, agreements, terms of service, policies, guidelines, codes of conduct, standards, rules, prohibitions, restrictions, or other terms or conditions with or of any third party including, without limitation, involving an online platform or service of a social media service, a third-party seller’s website, seller service, reviewer, or other interest organization.
+Agency makes no representation, warranty, or covenant of any kind, type, or nature concerning either Party’s or an Advertiser’s compliance with contracts, agreements, terms of service, policies, guidelines, legal requirements, codes of conduct, standards, rules, prohibitions, restrictions, or other terms or conditions with or of any third party (including any governmental authority) including, without limitation, involving an online platform or service of a social media service, a third-party seller’s website, seller service, reviewer, or other interest organization.
 It shall be Influencer’s sole responsibility to identify, analyze, interpret, and comply with all third-party contracts and other obligations and ensure compliance therewith, as may involve Influencer, Influencer’s Assessments, or the Services.
-Influencer hereby releases Agency and all Advertisers from, and Influencer waives any and all claims or rights therein which he or she may have or may have in the future with respect to, any contracts, agreements, terms of service, policies, guidelines, codes of conduct, standards, rules, prohibitions, restrictions, or other terms or conditions with or of any third party (including, for example and without limitation, those of Amazon.com, Inc. and its affiliates).
+Influencer hereby releases Agency and all Advertisers from, and Influencer waives any and all claims or rights therein which he or she may have or may have in the future with respect to, any contracts, agreements, terms of service, policies, guidelines, compliance with legal requirements, codes of conduct, standards, rules, prohibitions, restrictions, or other terms or conditions with or of any third party (including, for example and without limitation, those of Amazon.com, Inc. and its affiliates).

 5.2 Influencer Conduct.
 Agency is not and shall not be liable for Influencer’s conduct or misconduct.
 Any and all content created by Influencer in connection with a Product or Advertiser, whether as part of Services or not, or in any other way, is Influencer’s sole responsibility, and the accuracy of such content is not endorsed or guaranteed by Agency.
-Neither Agency nor its directors, officers, employees, agents, affiliates, successors, or assigns shall be in any way responsible or liable for any claims or damages based on or arising from Influencer’s content, communications, or publications, including, but not limited to, claims for defamation, libel, slander, infringement, invasion of privacy and publicity rights, obscenity, pornography, profanity, fraud, or misrepresentation.
+Neither Agency nor its directors, officers, employees, agents, contractors, representatives, affiliates, successors, or assigns shall be in any way responsible or liable for any claims or damages based on or arising from Influencer’s content, communications, or publications, including, but not limited to, claims for defamation, libel, slander, infringement, invasion of privacy and publicity rights, obscenity, pornography, profanity, fraud, or misrepresentation.

 5.3 Limitation of Damages.
 NOTWITHSTANDING ANY OTHER PROVISION OF THE AGREEMENT OTHERWISE TO THE CONTRARY, IN NO EVENT SHALL AGENCY BE LIABLE TO INFLUENCER OR ANY OTHER PARTY FOR ANY CONSEQUENTIAL, INCIDENTAL, SPECIAL, EXEMPLARY, PUNITIVE, OR ANY OTHER INDIRECT DAMAGES (INCLUDING, WITHOUT LIMITATION, LOST INCOME OR PROFITS OR BUSINESS INTERRUPTION OR LOST DATA OR RECORDS) OF ANY KIND BASED ON, ARISING OUT OF, RELATING TO, OR OTHERWISE IN CONNECTION WITH THE AGREEMENT, WHETHER ARISING IN CONTRACT, TORT, OR OTHER LEGAL THEORY, AND WHETHER OR NOT SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 To the extent a particular applicable jurisdiction to which the Agreement may be subject does not allow the exclusion or limitation of liability for consequential or incidental damages, Agency’s liability shall be limited to the maximum extended permitted by law.